Angora Rabbits 101: Feeding angora rabbits organically

 Avoiding Genetically Modified Ingredients in Rabbit feed formulations

-GM soy, canola, and cottonseed contain the Bt bacteria that attacks the digestive system of caterpillers and causes them to die.
+GM soy, canola, and cottonseed contain the Bt bacteria that attacks the digestive system of caterpillars and cause them to die.
 They also contain an antibiotic that is added to the gene and used as a marker to signal the presence of the GM gene.
 Once it is added to the gene of the plant, it is expressed in the DNA of all parts of the plant, including the pollen.
-Since its not an added ingredient, it does not have to be disclosed to the consumer.
-However, it is part of the complicated picture of antibiotic resistent bacteria that we are seeing in epidemic proportions, every where that large scale mono-cropping of GM crops and industrial agriculture is employed.
-I suggest that you want to avoid these ingredients, for the health of your rabbits and for your own health, both in handling the dusty feed, and in producing household meat for your own family.
+Since it’s not an added ingredient, it does not have to be disclosed to the consumer.
+However, it is part of the complicated picture of antibiotic resistant bacteria that we are seeing in epidemic proportions, everywhere that large scale mono-cropping of GM crops and industrial agriculture is employed.
+I suggest that you want to avoid these ingredients, for the health of your rabbits and for your own health, both in handling the dusty feed and in producing household meat for your own family.

-So how does a homesteader avoid GM feeds, especially in rabbits.
-I have not found, in Canada, any certified organic feeds formulated specifically for rabbits, nor any feeds at all that are specific to the unique needs of angora rabbits.
+So how does a homesteader avoid GM feeds, especially in rabbits?
+I have not found, in Canada, any certified organic feeds formulated specifically for rabbits, nor any feeds at all that is specific to the unique needs of angora rabbits.
 The only feeds available from a commercial feed manufacturer are meat rabbit pellets — 18% grower or 15% adult feed.
-The 15% adult is not high enough in protein to provide for the extra needs of wool growth or pregancy or lactation.
-The 18%, while providing for the extra protein needed for lactation, growth, and wool production lacks the fiber necessary to prevent wool block in angoras.
+The 15% adult is not high enough in protein to provide for the extra needs of wool growth or pregnancy or lactation.
+The 18%, while providing for the extra protein needed for lactation, growth, and wool production lacks the fibre necessary to prevent wool block in angoras.

 The Joybilee Farm experience